prithivrajmu/pixel-desktop-remastered/public/blog/posts/blog-2.md

 I'm still learning to process his loss and fully comprehend his impact on my life.
 I understand now that I may never truly grasp the depth of his influence.
 All I can do is remember him for who he was and for the lessons he taught me.
 I only wish he were here to teach me about grief and how to navigate this sorrow.

 Kareem Rana was a Shar Pei.
 I never knew his exact birthdate, so to remember it, I told myself it was 10/10/2020.
 I know I was wrong about that, like so many other things I did with him.
 But I also know he would forgive this too, smile at me, and pester me for a walk and a treat, just as if I had always known the exact day he was born.
+Fun fact, his middle name was Kwame.
+Kaream Kwame Rana.
+KKR.